-"Ballots with Questionable Votes"-Ballots that contain problems, voter errors (e.g., circling a candidate's name), stray or unusual markings in any of the races being audited should be placed in this category because such problems, errors or markings may have interfered with the optical scan machine's count.
+"Ballots with Questionable Votes"-Ballots that contain problems, voter errors (e.g., check marks in the candidate's oval), stray or unusual markings in any of the races being audited should be placed in this category because such problems, errors or markings may have interfered with the optical scan machine's count.
 Here, audit workers agree that the ballots may not have been read by the optical scan voting machine.

 Note: When counting an individual contest, votes should be counted as questionable only if the particular contest being counted has votes that are questionable on the ballot.
-These questionable votes includes 1) Those where bubbles are not substantially filled in and 2) those where the voters intent might be expected to be different than the voters intent in that contest.
+These questionable votes includes 1) Those where bubbles are not substantially filled in and 2) those that contain errors or markings that may have interfered with the machine's ability to count the ballot properly.